RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

 If you have not added a repository in Settings, follow the instructions at :ref:`configure-nexus`.

 Once Nexus Server is configured you have to associate Repository details to your Project.

+**CASE I:** First time a new application has been deployed and it is deployed using Catalyst

-Follow the below steps:
+Follow the below steps :

  * Go to Projects Page